 Lewis Silkin‘s recognised experts provide legal services in all major service areas.
 Their clients range from small businesses to FTSE 100 companies, all who value their personal touch, their effective communication, and their individual style.

-Lewis Silkin supports our Steering Group dinners and sponsored our Living Legacies series, and has hosted events including our breakfast seminars, the launch of our ARM report, and various Leaders events.
+Lewis Silkin supports our Steering Group dinners and Leaders Plus programme.
+Lewis Silkin also sponsored our Living Legacies series, and has hosted events including our breakfast seminars and the launch of our ARM report.

 Lovell inspires transformation in communities.
 Lovell is the nation’s complete housing solutions specialist by combining industry expertise, unrivalled local knowledge and a willingness to think innovatively and ambitiously.
 They provide their partners with the most comprehensive service in the industry – they fund the purchase of land, design and build new homes, refurbish existing homes, regenerate communities and provide the maintenance and service to keep homes in perfect condition.
 Lovell sell homes and help create successful, sustainable mixed tenure neighbourhoods, settling for nothing less than excellence in the service they offer.